 - The most expensive item that’s ever been bought on eBay was a superyacht, which cost $168 million.

 - eBay has a share of 3.5% of the eCommerce retailer market in the US.
 Not as significant as retailers like Amazon, but a huge proportion of the market, nonetheless.

 - 3.67 million users in the US access the eBay app every month.
 Across the world, that figure jumps to over 62 million users.

 - There are at least 1.7 billion eBay listings active on the site.

-- As of April 2021, eBay was the second most-visited shopping site, with 1.7 billion visits that month alone.
+- As of December 2023, eBay was the second most-visited shopping site, with over 850 million visits that month alone.
 Amazon is the most visited site.

 - The eBay app has been downloaded more than 599 million times on mobile phones.

-- eBay is the third most downloaded shopping app in the US, after Walmart and Amazon.
+- eBay is the fourth most downloaded shopping app in the US, after Amazon, Walmart and Temu.

-- In July 2022, the number of eBay visits reached 756.6 million. eBay ranks 14th in the US for the most visited site, so you can rest assured that if you’re selling on this platform, there’s a high likelihood of your products being seen.
+- eBay ranks 14th in the US for the most visited site, so you can rest assured that if you’re selling on this platform, there’s a high likelihood of your products being seen.
 Worldwide, eBay ranks 44th as the most visited site across the globe.

 - In 2021, $9.772 billion of eBay’s $10.42 billion revenue came from fees.
 Sellers must pay fees every time they sell a product on the site, so factor this into your sales revenue if you plan on setting up an eBay store.

 - eBay has around 11,600 employees as of 2022.